 NSPIRE INSPECTABLE AREAS

-To ensure residents live in safe and habitable environment, NSPIRE establishes the three inspectable areas instead of five in the old UPCS of a REAC inspection into three easily identified locations: Unit, Inside, and Outside.
+To ensure residents live in a safe and habitable environment, NSPIRE establishes the three inspectable areas instead of five from the old UPCS of a REAC inspection.
+These are: Unit, Inside, and Outside.
 The reduction of inspectable areas does not mean the inspections are easier.
 While the focus is mainly on the interior and units.
-The NSPIRE standard adapts a more indebt inspection of building interior and units.
-And while this was done to increase the usability of the standards and streamlines the inspection process, the more problematic the units are, the harder it will be to get a passing score.
+The NSPIRE standard adapts a more indepth inspection of building interior and units.
+While this was done to increase the usability of the standards and streamlines the inspection process, the more problematic the units are, the harder it will be to get a passing score.

 According to HUD, "The new NSPIRE model prioritizes health, safety, and functional defects over appearance.
 It implements inspections that better reflect the true physical conditions of the property.
 The NSPIRE model supports the adoption of sound, year-round maintenance practices."
 The National Standards for the Physical Inspection of Real Estate is designed to promote HUD’s goal of reducing health and safety hazards in the home.
 To achieve this goal, NSPIRE prioritizes the condition of dwelling units where people live.
 And has also reduce the inspectable areas from five to three.
 Now the focus is on Outside, Inside and Units with the units carrying the heavier scoring weight.
 The weights are divided into four catergories, Life Threathing (LT), Severe (S), Moderate (M) and Low (L).
 Life threatening deficiency inside the units (60) will carry the largest deduction, while low deficiency outside (2.0) will carry the least deduction of deficiency.
 To determine the point deduction of a given deficiency, HUD will determine the location and severity of the deficiency.